Build a Cheap Power Supply for Your FPV Drone Workbench and LiPo Charger

 Noisy Fan?

-Nevertheless, these PSU is designed to pump hot air out of your PC/Server, they don’t need to spin that fast when they are not inside another case.
-Those fans are typically plugged into 12V line, you could try to lower their power and rotation speed by powering them with 5V.
+Nevertheless, these PSUs are designed to pump hot air out of your PC/Server.
+They don’t need to spin that fast when they are not inside another case.
+Those fans are typically plugged into the 12V line; you could try to lower their power and rotation speed by powering them with 5V.

 It’s probably safer to leave the fans as they are.
-But if you decided to modify it, make sure you test and check for temperature during load.
-For units that runs warm, you can also add some legs on the bottom to bring in extra air flow.
+But if you decide to modify them, make sure you test and check for temperature during load.
+For units that run warm, you can also add some legs on the bottom to bring in extra airflow.

 Summary